r3trofitted/r3trofitted.github.io/_posts/2023-06-24-de-vermis-mysteriis-solvuntur.md

   end
   ```

-If the code has been highlighted, it is wrapped in a `<div>`; if not, it is wrapped in the mandatory <pre> and <code> elements.
+If the code has been highlighted, it is wrapped in a `<div>`; if not, it is wrapped in the mandatory `<pre>` and `<code>`
+elements.

-I can only speculate as to why Kramdown behaves so — my guess is that Rouge initially introduced this over-zealous behavior,
+I can only speculate as to why Kramdown behaves so — my guess is that Rouge initially took upon itself to do the wrapping
-which Kramdown then had to take into account, and this adjustment was not removed even after Rouge fixed its rendering,
+in `<pre>` and `<code>` elements, and Kramdown then had to take this over-zealous behaviour into account, and stay like
-probably because other systems now depend on it.
+this even after Rouge fixed its rendering, probably because other systems now depend on it.

-In any case, we could either use a custom converter for Kramdown, or change its `Converter::HMTL` converter.
-Both
+In any case, we could either use a custom converter for Kramdown (one that would _not_ rely on Rouge for the wrapping),
-options seem daunting.
+or change the way its `Converter::HMTL` converter works.
+Both options seem daunting.

-Kramdown is very modular and configurable, but has no mechanism to allow the swapping of a converter for a given
+Kramdown is very modular and configurable, but has no mechanism to allow the swapping of converters – Kramdown relies
-output – Kramdown relies on metaprogramming to require the relevant converter based on the name of the method
+on metaprogramming to require the relevant converter based on the name of the method called for the conversion, so that
-called for the conversion, so that `#to_html` would use a `Converter::Html` converter, and so on.
-To use a different
+`#to_html` instantiates a `Converter::Html` converter, and so on.
+To use a different HTML converter, we would have to
-HTML converter, we would have to either pretend that it converts to a different format (and somehome have Jekyll
+either pretend that it converts to a different format (and somehome have Jekyll call `#to_custom_html` instead…) or
-call `#to_custom_html` instead…) or hijack Kramdown's converter-fetch logic.
-Both options are way more intrusive
+hijack Kramdown's converter-instantiating logic.
+Both options are way more intrusive than monkey-patching Rouge's
-than monkey-patching Rouge's `HTMLLegacy` formatter.
+`HTMLLegacy` formatter.

 ### The intricacy of open source

-But if relying on the syntax highlight to add the `<pre>` and `<code>`elements is indeed a mistake, why not contribute to
+But if relying on the syntax highlight to add the `<pre>` and `<code>`elements is a mistake in the first place, why not
-Kramdown and submit a fix?
-In short: because I'm not too fond of Kramdown in the first place.
+contribute to Kramdown and submit a fix?
+In short: because I'm not too fond of Kramdown as a project.

-I love contributing to open source – in fact, I consider that is it a privilege to be able to do so, and duty to _actually_
+I love contributing to open source – in fact, I consider that is it a privilege to be able to do so, and a duty to
-contribute if you can.
-However, I also consider that any contribution, even the smallest, is a form of commitment to
+actually contribute if you can.
+However, I also consider that any contribution, even the smallest, is a form of commitment
-the project.
+to the project.

-Open source maintainers deserve respect; they (usually) accept contributions, but in my opinion, the least one can
+Open source maintainers deserve respect; they (usually) welcome contributions, but in my opinion, the least one can
 do when contributing is to have regard for the the maintainers' leadership, opinions, choices, and the overall direction
 they want to give their project.
 In other words: when contributing to Rome, do as the Roman senators do.